 1 A foreign creditor seeking enforcement in Turkey

-A foreign creditor has the right to start a lawsuit or an enforcement action against a debtor in Turkey even if there is no reciprocal agreement between Turkey and the creditor's own jurisdiction.
-However, in such a case the foreign creditor will have to provide "security" to the court to guarantee paying the relevant court expenses and potential damages the debtor may suffer if the creditor fails in proving its case.
-The court usually fixes such security amount to be a certain percentage of the disputed amount.
-If a reciprocal agreement exists between Turkey and the foreign creditor's own jurisdiction, the foreign creditor may not be needed to provide security when starting a lawsuit or an enforcement proceeding against the debtor in Turkey.
+A foreign creditor has the right to initiate a lawsuit or an enforcement proceeding against a debtor in Turkey even if there is no reciprocal agreement between Turkey and the creditor's own jurisdiction.
+However, in such a case the foreign creditor will have to provide "security" to the court to guarantee the payment of the relevant court expenses and potential damages the debtor may sustain if the creditor fails in proving its case.
+The amount of such security is usually determined by the court to be a certain percentage of the disputed amount.
+If a reciprocal agreement exists between Turkey and the foreign creditor's own jurisdiction, the foreign creditor may not be required to provide security when initiating a lawsuit or an enforcement proceeding against the debtor in Turkey.

-2 Legal proceedings for a creditor that has neither security over assets of the debtor nor any negotiable instrument issued or signed by the debtor to secure the amount
+2 Legal proceedings for a creditor that has neither security over assets of the debtor nor any negotiable instrument issued or endorsed by the debtor to secure the amount

 3 Legal proceedings for a creditor that has security over assets of the debtor or a negotiable instrument issued or endorsed by the debtor to secure the amount owed

-If a creditor has security (e.g. mortgage, movable pledge, share pledge, bank account pledge) over assets of the debtor, or a negotiable instrument (e.g. cheque, promissory note, bill of exchange) issued or endorsed by the debtor to secure the debt, the creditor may start "special" enforcement proceedings against the debtor.
-If there is an objection from the debtor to the enforcement proceedings, the creditor or sometimes the debtor must start a lawsuit for the continuance or, as the case may be, cancellation of the enforcement proceedings.
+If a creditor has security (e.g. mortgage, movable pledge, share pledge, bank account pledge) over assets of the debtor or a negotiable instrument (e.g. cheque, promissory note, bill of exchange) issued or endorsed by the debtor to secure the debt, the creditor may initiate "special" enforcement proceedings against the debtor.
+If there is an objection from the debtor to the enforcement proceedings, the creditor or in some cases the debtor must initiate a lawsuit for the continuance or, as the case may be, cancellation of the enforcement proceedings.

 4 Court fees: 5.4% of the disputed amount for a lawsuit and 0.5% of the disputed amount for enforcement proceedings

-To start a lawsuit the creditor needs to pay 5.4% of the disputed amount to the competent court, of which one-quarter (1.35%) must be paid at the outset and the balance (4.05%) after the judgment becomes available.
-For starting enforcement proceedings, 0.5% of the disputed amount must be paid to the enforcement office.
-The creditor must pay the above court fee (5.4%) if the debtor objects during the enforcement proceedings and the creditor starts a lawsuit for the cancellation of the objection.
-In such a case, the amount which has already been paid to the enforcement office (0.5%) will be deducted from the first payment made to the court (1.35%).
-These court charges are recoverable from the debtor if the creditor gets a favourable binding court decision.
+In order to initiate a lawsuit the creditor is required to pay 5.4% of the disputed amount to the competent court of which one-quarter (1.35%) must be paid at the outset and the balance (4.05%) after the judgment becomes available.
+For initiating enforcement proceedings, 0.5% of the disputed amount must be paid to the enforcement office.
+If the debtor objects during the enforcement proceedings and the creditor initiates a lawsuit for the cancellation of the objection the above mentioned court fee (5.4%) must be paid by the creditor.
+In such a case, the amount which has already been paid to the enforcement office (0.5%) will be deducted from the initial payment made to the court (1.35%).
+These court charges are recoverable from the debtor if the creditor obtains a favourable binding court decision.

 5 Consider the timing

-If the debtor does not object, the enforcement proceedings will usually finish more quickly than a lawsuit.
-If a lawsuit is started for the cancellation of an objection to enforcement proceedings or if a lawsuit is started against the debtor directly without starting any enforcement proceedings, court proceedings could take between 18 and 30 months.
-However, if the debtor continues to be uncooperative, sometimes it could be 3 to 4 years.
+If the debtor does not object, the enforcement proceedings will usually conclude more quickly than a lawsuit.
+If a lawsuit is initiated for the cancellation of an objection to enforcement proceedings or if a lawsuit is initiated against the debtor directly without initiating any enforcement proceedings, court proceedings could take between 18 and 30 months but if the debtor continues to be uncooperative, in some cases 3 to 4 years.

-6 If the preferred approach of the creditor is to start enforcement proceedings, then decide which type of enforcement proceedings
+6 If the preferred approach of the creditor is to initiate enforcement proceedings, then determine which type of enforcement proceedings.

-If the debt is secured by security (e.g. mortgage, moveable pledge, share pledge, bank account pledge) the creditor will need to start "Enforcement by Foreclosure of Collateral" proceedings.
-If the debt is not secured, then the creditor may start enforcement by "Ordinary Attachment" proceedings or "Ordinary Bankruptcy" proceedings.
-If the debt arises out of a negotiable instrument then consider starting "Special Proceedings for Negotiable Instruments".
+If the debt is secured by security (e.g. mortgage, moveable pledge, share pledge, bank account pledge) the creditor will need to initiate "Enforcement by Foreclosure of Collateral" proceedings.
+If the debt is not secured, then enforcement by way of "Ordinary Attachment" proceedings or "Ordinary Bankruptcy" proceedings may be initiated by the creditor.
+If the debt arises out of a negotiable instrument then consider initiating "Special Proceedings for Negotiable Instruments".

 7 The favourite enforcement proceedings for secured creditors

-Due to its ease and haste compared to the other enforcement proceedings in Turkey the "Enforcement by Foreclosure of Collateral" proceedings are usually the preferred choice of creditors enforcing in Turkey.
-The precondition for such proceedings is that the creditor has been granted security to secure the sum outstanding.
-The disadvantage of this enforcement proceeding is that, if it is available to a creditor, the creditor may not resort to other enforcement or court proceedings before it enforces its security.
-If the sale proceeds of the security do not satisfy the claim of the creditor, only then can the creditor start other proceedings against the debtor.
+Due to its ease and haste compared to the other enforcement proceedings in Turkey the "Enforcement by Foreclosure of Collateral" proceedings is usually the preferred choice of creditors enforcing in Turkey.
+The prerequisite for such proceedings is that the creditor has been granted security to secure the sum outstanding.
+The disadvantage of this enforcement proceeding is that if it is available to a creditor, the creditor may not resort to other enforcement or court proceedings before it enforces its security.
+If the sale proceeds of the security does not satisfy the claim of the creditor, only then can the creditor initiate other proceedings against the debtor.

-8 Decide whether the debtor has enough valuable assets to attach before starting attachment proceedings
+8 Determine whether the debtor has sufficiently valuable assets to attach before initiating attachment proceedings

 9 Be wary of the debtor applying for protection in bankruptcy proceedings

-Under certain circumstances, if bankruptcy proceedings are started against a debtor, the debtor may seek protection through (i) Reorganisation, (ii) Postponement of Bankruptcy or (iii) Restructuring of Capital Stock Companies by Conciliation.
-The debtor may apply for protection from a court to prevent any enforcement proceedings and lawsuits being filed against the debtor by seeking protection from creditors through any of (i), (ii) or (iii) above.
+Under certain circumstances, if bankruptcy proceedings are initiated against a debtor, the debtor may seek protection through (i) Reorganisation, (ii) Postponement of Bankruptcy or (iii) Restructuring of Capital Stock Companies by Way of Conciliation.
+The debtor may apply for protection from a court to prevent any enforcement proceedings and lawsuits being filed against the debtor by seeking protection from creditors through any of (i), (ii) or (iii) mentioned above.

-10 Getting a preliminary injunction decision from a Turkish court against the debtor
+10 Obtaining a preliminary injunction decision from a Turkish court against the debtor

-Under Turkish law it is possible to get a preliminary injunction decision before or during an enforcement proceeding or a lawsuit on the assets of the debtor to earn rights against such assets for amounts owed that are not secured by a security.
-Getting a preliminary injunction from the court will depend on the nature of the debt and the evidence provided by the applicant to persuade the court that in the circumstances injunctive relief is appropriate.
+Under Turkish law it is possible to obtain a preliminary injunction decision before or during an enforcement proceeding or a lawsuit in relation to the assets of the debtor to obtain rights against such assets for amounts owed that are not secured by way of a security.
+Obtaining a preliminary injunction from the court will depend on the nature of the debt and the evidence provided by the applicant to persuade the court that in the circumstances injunctive relief is appropriate.

 11 Recognition and enforcement of foreign court judgments and foreign arbitral awards in Turkey

 Turkey has signed the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (NY Convention).
-Therefore, arbitral awards obtained from a contracting state of the NY Convention will be recognised and enforced in Turkey under the NY Convention.
+Therefore, arbitral awards obtained from a contracting state of the NY Convention, will be recognized and enforced in Turkey under the NY Convention.